AcheronProject/Apollo87H/README.md

 - **Alpha**: uses SK6812-mini-E LEDs for the per-key LEDs.
 Does not support RGB underglow, removable USB connector or daughterboard.

 - **Beta**: uses a more sophisticated IS31FL3741 RGB controller with common-anode RGB LEDs.
-Full-featured.
+Full-featured. **Warning**: revision beta did not go past pre-release since mid-prototyping the factory changed constraints;

+- **Gamma**: same features as **Beta**; PCB constraints were changed to fit Elecrow's updated factory requirements.

 ## Copyright notice